ItsExtra/m4ftm/README.md

 ## Seeking input and collaborators

-Crurently this is a one person project.
+Currently this is a one person project.
 I do not anticipate this being the situation long term.
 However I want to get things under a certain amount of control and have some clarity as to the actual project before hitting up strangers for their time and energy.

 There is no way that I have sufficient knowledge to complete this project on my own.
 Since it is inherently a project about groups of people, it cannot be written by a single person.
 At least not by *this* single person.